nuuuwan/news_lk3_data/README.md

 Police Narcotics Bureau (PNB) officers have found ill-gotten cash amounting to Rs.
 2.2 million inside an underground bunker at a house located in Udugampola.

-The house is said to be owned by an accomplice of the notorious criminal figure ‘Ganemulla Sanjeewa’ who is in custody under detention orders.
+The house is said to be owned by a close associated of an accomplice of the notorious criminal figure ‘Ganemulla Sanjeewa’ who is in custody under detention orders.

-◼️
+...

 ### Gaza destruction risks lost generation of children, says UN official